 Wait 24 hours before putting the piece of furniture back together, putting hardware on or moving it.
 While paint may be dry to the touch, it takes several hours to cure, especially in high humidity.
 There’s no reason to risk damaging your hard work!

-One of my favorite pieces of furniture in our home is our oldest daughter’s painted dresser we did 9 years ago.
-It looks just as beautiful today as it did when we created her nursery!
-Choosing the right furniture paint made pieces we thought were a temporary solution into a permanent fixture.
+One of my favorite pieces of furniture in our home is our oldest daughter’s painted dresser we did many years ago.
+It looks just as beautiful today as it did when we created her nursery, painted in Creamy from Sherwin Williams!

 - skinny mohair rollers